dsdanielpark/ExceptNotifier/documents/DEV_NOTE.md

 # Developer Note
+This package was carried out in a very short time (within 7 days) from the idea to the pre-alpha version to documentation and simple QA testing by myself.
+Therefore, rather than sufficiently clean code, I tried to implement functions and create an initial interface.
+Therefore, I appreciate your contributions at any time.

+###### Since all API keys and URLs generated during the test phase are destroyed, all URLs and APIs in legacy code cannot be used.

 ## Dependencies
 This package communicates using the REST API or WEBHOOK URL of mobile messengers and applications.
 It inevitably depends on the interface and API policy of each application.
 To maintain a simple structure and flexibility, configure methods to communicate with each application in the base folder of ExceptNotifier.
 If an application's API policy or interface changes, ExceptNotifier will be addressed by updating the major version.